On this page.....

 Gabriel is an angel - perhaps the most well known angel of all.
 He features in the traditions of many religions, including Christianity and Islam, as a messenger from God.
 It was Gabriel who told the Blessed Virgin Mary that God had chosen her to be the mother of his Son.
 It was Gabriel who told Joseph not to divorce Mary when he discovered that she was pregnant.

 Gabriel is ranked as one of the Archangels of Christian tradition.
 Michael is the Archangel of God's heavenly host, that band of angels who fight the spiritual battles for good against evil.
 Raphael is the Archangel of healing, whose angelic band bring peace and health.
 Uriel is the Archangel of hope, whose ministrations help to turn situations around, and bring triumph out of adversity.
 Gabriel is the Archangel of God's heavenly messengers, the angels who are commissioned to establish contact between heaven and earth.
 The Bible is full of examples of angels coming to minister to men, and to bring them messages from God.
 The same is true of the holy books and stories of many other faith communities.

-- 2012 - The Rt Rev'd Lindsay Urwin OGS (Administrator of Walsingham)
+2012 - The Right Reverend Lindsay Urwin OGS (Administrator of Walsingham, Bishop)

-- 2016 - The Rev'd Justin Trevelyan Parker (Diocese of Hereford)
+2016 - The Reverend Father Justin Trevelyan Parker (Diocese of Hereford)

-- 2017 - John Burnapp (Licensed Lay Minister, Diocese of St Albans)
+2017 - Reader John Burnapp (Licensed Lay Minister, Diocese of St Albans)

-- 2018 - The Rev'd Michael Scotchmer (Diocese of Chelmsford)
+2018 - The Reverend Father Michael Scotchmer (Diocese of Chelmsford)